fuentesigma/finitedifference/README.md

 # finitedifference

-Numerical algorithms to integrate some celebrated nonlinear partial differential equations.
+> Numerical algorithms to integrate some celebrated nonlinear partial differential equations.

-This repository includes some finite difference methods to solve:
+This repository includes some finite difference methods to solve the following problems:

-1) Bour (sine-Gordon)
+- Bour (sine-Gordon)
-2) Korteweg--de Vries
+- Korteweg--de Vries
-3) Kadomtsev--Petviashvili
+- Kadomtsev--Petviashvili
-4) van der Pol pendulum
+- van der Pol pendulum
-5) Nonlinear pendulum
+- nonlinear pendulum
-6) fractional Diffusion
-7) Diffusion
-8) Advection
+- fractional diffusion (super--diffusion)
+- diffusion
+- advection
-9) Poisson
+- Poisson

 All methods are programmed in python.
-In some cases an iPython (Jupyter) Notebook is presented so as to interact with numerical solutions.
+There are some iPython (Jupyter) Notebooks so as to interact with numerical solutions.
+There is no warranty the code works neither efficiently nor correctly.
+You are advised to study the theory.
+Feel free to contribute with your corrections, improvements and also with additional methods.

++info www.fvnts.ch